o let’s fire up the wayback machine and set it to late May–early June 2007, shall we?

 But what I’m now puzzling over is the “and neither can live” statement when viewed from a quasi-metaphysical standpoint.
 The two “real” people involved here are/were Harry Potter and Tom Riddle.
 The “Lord Voldemort” construction is as bogus as its (Muggle-style) title, although it seems to have taken on a half-life of its own.
 And what the semantic problem all appears to hinge upon is what in prophecy-speak defines the verb “to live”?

 Both Harry and Tom are currently “alive,” at least in a technical sense.
-But it is Voldemort who merely “survives”.
+But the artificial Voldemort merely “survives”.

 • • • •